tarwn/lessthandot-hugo/blogs/content/posts/2012-08-06-followup-on-orms-for-batch.md

 Source Code: [My fork of StaticVoid.OrmPerformance][4]

-I received a lot of good feedback and suggestions on that post, and implemented all of the additions (except Kermit&#8217;s, oops).
+I received a lot of good feedback and suggestions on that post, and implemented all of the additions (except Kermit's, oops).
 While I am still looking primarily at bulk insert performance, I also implemented the other test operations and Luke has pulled most of the changes back into his project (I am behind on issuing a pull request for NHibernate, sorry).
-This post is a follow-up on those additions with an updated conclusion, if you hadn&#8217;t read the [previous post][3], it&#8217;s probably still worth a read.
+This post is a follow-up on those additions with an updated conclusion, if you hadn't read the [previous post][3], it's probably still worth a read.

 ## The Updated Lineup